Dawa-22/youtube-clone.github.io/README.md

-This is my first project of front-end web development using html and css
+This is my first project of front-end web development